shivanikushwah22/Melanoma-Detection/README.md

 # Melanoma-Detection
- Melanoma is a type of cancer that can be deadly if not detected early.
+ Melanoma is a type of skin cancer that can be deadly if not detected early.

 ## General Information
 - **What is the background of your project?**